samstav/simpl/README.md

 ### Blueprints

 These define the architecture for an application.
-The blueprint describes the resources needed and how to connect and scale them.
+The blueprint describes the resources needed and how to connect and scale them when deploying and managing an application.

     # An wordpress architecture template
     blueprint: &wp